dstrigl/aiortc-qrcode/README.md

 Once you click `Start` the browser will send the video from its webcam to the server.

-The server will send the received video back to the browser and optionally applying a transform to it.
+The server will send the received video back to the browser and optionally applying one of the following two transformations to it:

+- a visualisation of a detected and decoded QR code or
+- the replacement of a detected QR code by another image

 In parallel to the video stream, the browser sends a "ping" message over the data channel, and the server replies with "pong".